njwatson32/rt-expiration/draft-watson-oauth-refresh-token-expiration.md

 ## Example

-Suppose an authorization server enforces that refresh tokens must be rotated at least once every 7 days, and a user has granted consent to an application for access for 30 days.
-The initial exchange will result in the following response
+Suppose an authorization server enforces that refresh tokens must be exchanged at least once every 7 days, and a user has granted authorization to an application for access for 30 days.
+The initial exchange will result in the following response values:
-values:

-    refresh_token_expires_in: "604800"  // 7 days
+    refresh_token_expires_in: 604800  // 7 days
-    consent_expires_in: "2592000"  // 30 days
+    authorization_expires_in: 2592000  // 30 days

 An exchange 7 days after initial authorization will result in the following response values:

-    refresh_token_expires_in: "604800"  // 7 days
+    refresh_token_expires_in: 604800  // 7 days
-    consent_expires_in: "1987200"  // 23 days
+    authorization_expires_in: 1987200  // 23 days

 An exchange 28 days after initial authorization will result in the following response values:

-    refresh_token_expires_in: "172800"  // 2 days
+    refresh_token_expires_in: 172800  // 2 days
-    consent_expires_in: "172800"  // 2 days
+    authorization_expires_in: 172800  // 2 days

 # Update to Authorization Server Metadata